You are viewing the International page (ET timezone), to view the UK and Europe course (GMT timezone) click here.

 Duration: 1 year

-Detailed weekly tutorials will teach you the craft of professional writing – from plotting, to self-editing.
+Detailed weekly tutorials will teach you the craft of professional writing – from plotting, to editing your own writing.
 You’ll also hear from special guest tutors such as top authors and literary agents.

-We’ll introduce you to literary agents and teach you how to self-publish successfully.
+We’ll introduce you to literary agents through one-to-ones and guest webinars, and teach you how to self-publish successfully.
 You’ll also get a lifetime of ongoing publication support after the course from our team.

 You’ll be part of an exclusive student group in our warm online community.
 You can exchange feedback, ask questions or just hang out with new friends in your own private chat room.